espressif/esp-faq/docs/en/software-framework/bt/ble.rst

 --------------

-What is the transmit power of ESP32 Bluetooth®?
+What is the transmit power of ESP32 Bluetooth LE?
 ---------------------------------------------------------

-  The ESP32 Bluetooth has 8 transmit power levels, corresponding to -12 ~ 9 dBm of transmit power, with a 3 dBm interval.
+  The ESP32 Bluetooth LE has 8 transmit power levels, corresponding to -12 ~ 9 dBm of transmit power, with a 3 dBm interval.
 The controller software limits the transmit power and selects the power level according to the corresponding power level declared by the product.

 --------------